 Since there is about 24% less data on customers who churn, our models have a greater opportunity to learn patterns associated with those in the majority class, making it more difficult for our models to make correct classifications.
 We address this class imbalance by augmenting our training data with synthetic minority samples.

-Note: Both Djinn and SMOTE have some inherent randomness in how they generate data.
+Note: Both DSM and SMOTE have some inherent randomness in how they generate data.
 To fully test the performances of these augmentation methods, we sample data with each augmentation technique 100 times and look at the distributions of the ROC AUC and F1 scores.
 This gives us a more accurate picture of how these augmentation methods perform rather than just fishing for the best random states.

 How Do the Scores Stack Up?